 Professor Annette de Stecher is an American art scholar; her focus is histories of integrated visual arts across cultures.
 Prof. de Stecher is a specialist in women’s histories and critical museology: historical and contemporary practices of museum representation.

-Her teaching and work with M.A. and Ph.D. students engage with historical and contemporary American and Indigenous visual arts topics, as well as graduate courses in critical museology and exhibition practices.
-Study of exhibitions at the Denver Art Museum, the Colorado University Art Museum and Museum of Natural History are an integral part of her course work.
+Her teaching and work with M.A. and Ph.D. students engage with historical and contemporary American and Indigenous visual arts topics, as well as graduate seminars in critical museology and exhibition practices.
+Study of collections and exhibitions at the Denver Art Museum, the Colorado University Art Museum, and the Colorado University Museum of Natural History are an integral part of her course work.

 Prof. de Stecher earned an M.A. in Art and Its Institutions and Ph.D. in Cultural Mediations from Carleton University, and a B.A. in Art History from McGill University.
-Her research was supported by Social Science and the Humanities Research Council awards, a Fellowship at the Canadian Museum of History, a Curatorial Fellowship at Carleton University.
+Her research was supported by a Fellowship at the Canadian Museum of History, a Curatorial Fellowship at Carleton University.
 After receiving her Ph.D., she held a Social Sciences and Humanities Research Council postdoctoral fellowship.

 - “The Art of Community.”
 Revue d’art canadienne/Canadian Art Review 42 no. 2 (2017): 54-71.

 - “Of Chiefs and Kings: Wendat and British Diplomatic Traditions, 1838-1842.”
 Ethnologies 37, no. 2 (2017): 103-130.